 In June, we released a video to say a big thank you.
 To the 2,000 volunteers who helped deliver food parcels to vulnerable residents, free meals for children and families, PPE for carers and books for children.
 To the council staff who kept essential services running while supporting 14,739 self-isolating or shielding residents, talking to 13,346 residents over the phone and providing millions in rent and rate relief for community organisations and local businesses.
 To our partner organisations and community groups.
 To our local businesses.
 To our colleagues in transport and emergency services.
 To our health and care workers and everyone at the NHS.
 The list goes on.

 But there’s another very important thank you, and that’s to you and everyone who played their part by simply staying home.
 We cannot underestimate the impact this had on protecting each other.
 By staying indoors and staying away from family and friends, you helped stop the spread.

 You cheered on key workers and you clapped for our incredible carers every Thursday evening.
 You displayed rainbows in your windows, drew hearts on your footpaths, supported your children to learn from home, dropped supplies to your neighbours and reached out to someone who was lonely or anxious.
 Again, the list goes on.

-Every single gesture, big or small, has helped us get through this challenging time together.
+Every single gesture, big or small, is helping us get through this challenging time together.

 Together, you have shown that in Tower Hamlets, we protect our neighbours.
 That we are resilient with a collaborative spirit.
 That we can come together by staying apart.
 We will come out of this stronger than before.

-You can also share our #TowerHamletsTogether film on social media to help thank our wonderful community.
+You can share our #TowerHamletsTogether film on social media to help thank our wonderful community.
 Please continue to share your story and play your part.